muhme/joomla-branches-tester/README.md

 Running automated [Joomla system tests](https://github.com/joomla/joomla-cms/tree/4.4-dev/tests/System) with [Cypress](https://www.cypress.io/) in a [docker](https://www.docker.com/) container environment.

+The idea is to have the current four Joomla branches available in parallel for Joomla system tests.
+The installation takes place in Docker containers and is automated with scripts.

-The idea is to have all four branches running parallel in four containers, available in host directory and mounted in Cypress container.
-To simplify the live Joomla standard containers are used and overwritten with the branch versions.
-Joomla installation itself is executed by Cypress spec.
+To simplify life, Joomla standard containers are used as a starting point and overwritten with the Joomla source code from the various software branches.
+The Joomla installation itself is executed by Cypress spec.

 ## Installation